 For an indication of your charity’s eligibility for DGR endorsement, you can use Not-for-profit Law’s DGR tool.

-How to apply to for DGR endorsement
+How to apply for DGR endorsement

 The process for applying for DGR endorsement depends on whether your organisation is already registered as a charity with the ACNC.